RReverser/hubot-skype4com/README.md

 This is the [Skype](http://skype.com) adapter for [Hubot](http://hubot.github.com/) running on **Windows** machine with [.NET 4.5](http://www.microsoft.com/download/details.aspx?id=30653) pre-installed (no **Python** dependencies).

+**Please note that Skype currently provides only 32-bit binaries for native access to API so you need x86 Node.js version for this module to work.**

 ## Installation and usage

 * Install this project as a dependency in your hubot with `npm install hubot-skype4com --save`